HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

 * Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
 * Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
-In other words, Systems **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
+* Systems **SHOULD** be capable of displaying the MUST Support data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
 * When accessing Health Care Surveys Content IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.